CoderDojoCHS/dojoBadges/badge-definition/README.md

 ### Skill Based

 HTML

-    1. White Belt
+1. #### White Belt
     >
     > This is the introductory belt and marks the introduction of HTML and a basic understanding of it.
     >
     > This badge will be awarded based on the following assertions:
     > -  Understand what HTML is used for and why it is important
     > -  Able to create simple tags and manipulate content on a page based on a tag.
     > -  Understand the relationship of CSS with HTML
     > -  Should be able to create an HTML document with valid markup

-    ... more belts here

-    2. Black Belt
+2. #### Black Belt
     >
     > This is the highest HTML Badge you can earn without a challenge from a Master or Mentor
     >